Gibson Insect and Disease CE

 From the Forest Service:

-The proposed action would move density levels to a more desired condition.
-All treatment areas would use a mix of thinning from below and intermittent thinning, with the intention of prioritizing the retention of the largest and healthiest trees available within the stands.
-A variety of methods, including mechanical and non-mechanical (i.e., hand- crews), would be used.
-These methods include but are not limited to: precommercial thinning, commercial thinning, and a full suite of fuels treatments available, (including, but not limited to mastication, piling and prescribed burning).
-Non-commercial units would be treated with precommercial thinning and fuels treatments.
-Commercial unit treatments may include a combination of precommercial thinning, fuels treatments, and commercial thinning.
+All treatment areas would be thinned from below, with the intention of prioritizing the retention of the largest and healthiest trees available within the stands.
+A variety of methods, including mechanical and non-mechanical, would be used to implement commercial, non-commercial, and fuels treatments (including, but not limited to mastication, piling, and prescribed burning.)”.
+Non-commercial treatments may include a combination of small diameter thinning and fuels treatments.
+Commercial treatments may include a combination of small diameter thinning, fuels treatments, and commercial thinning.